Mrinalaot/hoichoi/README.md

 #### Tampermonkey

-Open any video on `hoichoi.tv` and a Download link will appear right beside the Video Information.
-You can change the Video Quality from the Video Controls and it will adjust accordingly.
+Open any video on `hoichoi.tv` and a Streaming link will appear right where the subscription prompt used to appear.
+Click on it, the video will open in a new tab.
+Then in the bottom right hand corner you have the option to download if you want to save it.

 #### Chrome Extension & Firefox Addon

-Open any video on `hoichoi.tv` and then click on the extension icon it will show the video information and 2 links.
-Download and Stream and also the quality.
-You can change the Video Quality from the Video Controls and it will adjust accordingly.
+- 2.0 Under Development

 ## License